don-smith/Resquirrelly/Readme.md

 ![Version 1.0 updates ready](Images/Version-1.0-restart.png)

-* Select it to restart and launch Resquirrelly 1.1.
+* Select the button to restart and launch Resquirrelly 1.1.

 ![Version 1.1](Images/Version-1.1.png)

-* Deploying new versions is just a matter of repeating these steps.
+* Deploying new versions is just a matter of repeating the steps in this section.

 ## More info

-* We commented out the line in Squirrel that closes the app because I think this line may be called too soon, which might not be giving the call to `Update.exe` enough time to grab the PID of the app before shutting it down.
-In Resquirrelly, before it closes itself, the button handler it is just waiting one second (`await Task.Delay(1000)`) to give `Update.exe` more time.
+* We commented out the line in Squirrel's `UpdateManager` that closes the app because I think this line may be called too soon, which might not be giving the previous call to `Update.exe` enough time to grab the PID/filename of the app before shutting it down.
+In Resquirrelly, before it closes itself, the button handler waits one second (`await Task.Delay(1000)`) to give `Update.exe` more time.
 Not at all elegant, but hopefully it's only temporary until I get better guidance from the community.

-* The script that does the builds (release.bat) is currently using a debug build.
+* The script that does the builds (`release.bat`) is currently using a debug build.
 If you need to use a release build for whatever reason, be sure to change the script to use Resquirrelly.Release.nuspec.
 It doesn't include the symbols.

 Let me know if you have any questions.